-Khareef Class is powered by two MTU diesel engines.
-Designed to deliver fuel efficiency and low through life costs, the propulsion system provides a maximum speed of 25kts, a range of 4,500m and an endurance of 21 days.
+The Khareef Class is powered by two MTU diesel engines.
+Designed to deliver fuel efficiency and low whole life costs, the propulsion system provides a maximum speed of 25k, range of 4,500nmi and endurance of 21 days.

 Rolls-Royce was contracted to supply controllable pitch propellers, gensets, electric equipment and steering gear for three ships.

 The Khareef Class corvettes are equipped with high-quality accommodation and recreational facilities for crew members.